 “All our dreams can come true if we have the courage to pursue them.”— Walt Disney

-Given the limitations and pressing demands of modern day living, the idea of achieving a big dream may seem grandiose..
+Given the limitations and pressing demands of modern day living, the idea of achieving a big dream may seem unattainable and grandiose.
 As an incorrigible dreamer, I know this from firsthand experience.

 Growing up, I’ve invariably been cautioned by my family and peers about my idealism and the high expectations that I had for my life.
 Perhaps there was a trace of naiveté in my youthful reveries but what others didn’t know was that I was willing to put in the work to make them a reality.

 Despite the discouraging words of my naysayers, I was able accomplish several significant feats that were, at one point, out of reach.
 The gratification I experienced did not emerge from proving others wrong but from the wisdom that I gained along the way.
 I realized how much hard work went into making those goals materialize.

 We live in an age of instant gratification where people are prone to magical thinking.
 The media’s tendency to highlight the glamorous aspect of success, and omit the backstory, deludes people into believing that the famous people, that we see in magazines and on TV are blessed with good fortune.